vwxyzjn/cleanrl/CONTRIBUTING.md

 * `poetry run`:
     By prefixing `poetry run`, your command will run in poetry's virtual environment.
 For example, try running
     ```bash
-    poetry run python vdqn.py
+    poetry run python ppo.py
     ```
 * `poetry shell`:
     First, activate the poetry's virtual environment by executing `poetry shell`.
-Then, the name of the poetry's virtual environment (e.g. `(vectorized-value-methods-T4LxsEjE-py3.9)`) should appear in the left side of your shell.
+Then, the name of the poetry's virtual environment (e.g. `(cleanrl-ghSZGHE3-py3.9)`) should appear in the left side of your shell.
     Afterwards, you can directly run
     ```bash
-    python python vdqn.py
+    python ppo.py

 ## Code Formatting